 From the 11,475 foot saddle, ascend the west ridge of Bowback Mountain which is a simple Class 2 talus hike.
 The west ridge takes you to the 12,345 foot false summit of Bowback Mountain at which point you drop 60 feet to the saddle connecting it to the main summit (Class 2).
 Bypass the remaining difficulties of the ridge to the right (west) side and pass below the summit cliffs.
 Turn sharply left (east) and climb 100 feet up talus to the summit (Class 2).
 The traverse between the false and true summits is 0.15 mile.

 MapNote the Snow Lakes approach for the west ridge is not shown on the map below

 GREY: Approach 1; Variant 1 up Dude Creek and up the North Ridge of Bowback

 ORANGE: Approach 1; Variant 2 up Kookoo Creek

 LIGHT GREEN: South Ridge route on Bowback Mountain

 BRIGHT PINK: Approach 2; East Rosebud Creek/Whirlpool Creek

-DARK BLUE: South slopes route on Sundance Mountain
+DARK BLUE: South Slopes route on Sundance Mountain - Class 3

 Camping/Red TapeThere is great camping at the Quinnebaugh Meadows right around the Lake Mary trail junction.
 Another nice place would be Elephant Lake on the second approach option.
 Camping is also available at many places along the West Fork Road.
 This area is within the Abasorka-Beartooth Wilderness therefore no motorized travel, including but not limited to, cars, motorcycles, bicycles, hang gliders, airplanes, scooters, etc... is allowed.